Geriatric Psychiatry

 While all psychiatrists may treat elderly patients, there is a specific certification through the American Board of Psychiatry and Neurology that focuses on geriatric psychiatry.
 Specific populations, like the young or the elderly, often need more specialized care for psychiatric disorders.
 Just as a child and adolescent psychiatrist addresses the specific needs of young people, these psychiatrists specialize in providing psychiatric care to elderly patients.

 According to the American Psychiatric Association, geriatric psychiatry professionals are experts in the biological and psychological aspects of aging.
 These psychiatrists understand that certain neurological disorders and mental illnesses can appear due to aging—and that, in many cases, these conditions can be comorbid.
-For example, mild cognitive impairment is closely associated with depression in late life; and Lewy body dementia commonly develops alongside anxiety disorders.
-Additionally, these psychiatrists may have expertise on how to handle other types of mental illness that can evolve and become more pronounced depending on the patient's age and life circumstances, such as substance use disorder or bipolar disorder.
+For example, mild cognitive impairment and Alzheimer’s disease are closely associated with depression in late life; and Lewy body dementia commonly develops alongside anxiety disorders.
+Additionally, geriatric psychiatry specialists may have expertise on how to handle other types of mental illness that can evolve and become more pronounced depending on the patient's age and life circumstances, such as substance use disorder or bipolar disorder.

-Not only do these professionals specialize in treating the symptoms of the disorder at hand, but they're also often required to address the underlying issues and provide prevention strategies, just as psychologists and counselors do.
+Not only do these professionals specialize in treating the symptoms of the psychiatric disorders at hand, but they're also often required to address the underlying issues and provide prevention strategies, just as psychologists and counselors do.

 For example, anxiety could arise because of memory loss or a new medical diagnosis such as Alzheimer’s Disease.
 Similarly, the loss of family and friends could make depressive symptoms more pronounced or trigger a descent into substance use.
 Older patients often have a set of worries that are unique to their age group, like the state of the world, a fear of mortality, or feelings of grief, that can contribute to their mental state.
 Because of the interconnectedness of these issues, it is important that geriatric psychiatry practitioners understand the problems that may be facing senior citizens.